In-Depth Info for Everyone!

 You won’t be able to miss Pongo and Perdita from “101 Dalmatians”.
 They tower at more than 35 feet tall!
 Check out the dalmatians running on the the side of the buildings.
 This is the type of detail that you’ll see all over the resort.
 In addition to the huge figures and images, you’ll see small touches like dog bone and paw print designs in the cement in the 101 Dalmatians area.
 Kids (and the young at heart) seem to especially love this resort.

 Take a tour of the entire resort with this video.

 If you’re not interested in the drive onto Disney grounds and to the resort, just move the video forward.

-Preview of Advantages and disadvantages for All-Star Movies
+Advantages and disadvantages for All-Star Movies

 This resort was the third All-Star resort to be built, and there are some subtle improvements over the other two.
 For example, the Dining area offers more selections, and it’s designed to handle the traffic and crowds better.